Persipaani/pyfilelib/README.md

 # Requirements
 1. Python (3.12 or later)
+2. (optional) Create & activate virtual Python environment (in Windows by running `py -m venv venv` in the project root)
-2. Install by running `pip install -r requirements` in the project root.
+3. Install by running `pip install -r requirements` in the project root.

+Programmed & tested on Windows but should also work with Linux based systems.

 # Running
 Run by using the provided launcher and passing the database file path.
 If the file does not exist, it will be created.
 There is an example `data.txt` file in the project root that you can try out.